michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_4_QGIS2.md

 ## Calculate Population Change
 1. Open a new Project
 2. Import the Arabic15Raster file we just created.
-3. Import the Arabic10Raster file from the Data folder.
+3. Import the [Arabic10Raster](https://drive.google.com/drive/u/0/folders/0B8IdSWLrkSd3TmRNZVNadEs4VTQ) file from the Google Drive folder (the files were too big for GitHub).
 This file was created in the same way as Arabic15Raster.
 The supporting data for the other languages is in the Q2 Data folder.
 4. Both of these raster files are in the 'WGS 84 / Pseudo Mercator EPSG 3857' Projection.
 Make sure that both of the layers and the project are in this CRS.
 If they are not, change them now.
 5. This is difficult to look at because the colors are inverted (white indicates high density, black indicates low).
 We want to change this for both layers.
   1. Double click on the layer.